Somehoealive/CIPE-WRO-2026/README.md

 BRAIN & BATTERY

 For programming we use arduino uno with c and c++ code.
-For batery we used
+We use a battery for arduino and the camera.
+For the motors we use a battery pack.